copperwater/xNetHack/doc/xnh-changelog-7.0.md

   and most blobby monsters) that your fingers get slippery.
 Tins of them are not slippery unless the tin preparation method is slippery.
 - Cursed wands explode more often, 1/30 of the time instead of 1/100.
+- Croesus can move monsters out of his way (the same as the Riders).

 ### Interface changes